 Towanda Female Seminary.
-THE WINTER TERM of this school, under charge the MISSES HANSON, will commence on MONI
+THE WINTER TERM of this school, under charge the MISSES HANSON, will commence on MON

-SELLING OFF AT COST GUTTENBURG ROSENBAUM & C ARE NOW OFFERING THEIR STOCK OF GOOD
+SELLING OFF AT COS GUTTENBURG ROSENBAUM & Co

+ARE NOW OFFERING THEIR STOCK OF GOODS AND

-READY MADE CLOTHING AT COST!
+READY MADE CLOTHING

 Towanda, Nov 19, 1857.

-CASH WANTED
+CASH WANTED GREAT BARGAINS

-CREAT BARGAINS J. H. PHINNEY & CO.
+J. H. PHINNEY & CO.
 WILL SELL GOODS FOR CASH AT VERY REDU ED PRICES.
 Their stock consists of

-DRY GOODS, GROCERIE Hats, Caps, Boots & Shoes, Hardward
+DRY GOODS, GROCERIES

-Fish, Mails, Glass, Dyes, &c.
-Be Persons wishing to buy Goods for CASH, can 25 per cent. by purchasing of as.
-The goods will be so to make it an object to cash buyers.
-You will find as the west side, corner of Main and Bridge streets.
+Hats, Caps, Boots & Shoes, Hardwar Fish, Wails, Glass, Dyes, &c.
+Persons wishing to buy Goods for CASH, can's per cent. by purchasing of us.
+The goods will be so make it an object to cash buyers.
+You will find us he west side, corner of Main and Bridge streets.